 SPCA rural rescue efforts set us apart from other animal welfare organizations in the region.
 Staff and volunteers go out monthly to counties in Northern Nevada and bring back dogs and cats to be microchipped, vaccinated, sterilized, and adopted.
 Currently, 65% of our pets are being rescued from rural kill shelters in Northern Nevada including Fallon, Winnemucca, Battle Mountain, and Hawthorne.
 SPCA outreach into rural areas of the state to rescue animals at risk for euthanasia significantly helps to increase the live release rates in those shelters.

 Support of SPCA Rural Animal Rescue Program would allow staff more time and capacity to save more lives by expanding our rural outreach efforts and multiple, weekend off-site adoptions.

 SNyPS is a low-cost spay/neuter clinic for dogs and cats and open to the public.
 SPCA strongly encourages spaying or neutering to help with the pet overpopulation crisis.
 Over the past 2 years, SPCA has performed a total of 3,420 sterilizations for the SNyPS Program and for the Adoption Center.
-Offering a low-cost voucher program to spay & neuter is a 2017 program priority.
+Continuing to offer a low-cost voucher program to spay and neuter is a 2019 program priority.
 As we tackle the underlying causes of pet overpopulation, establishing a voucher program in the rural communities where we currently rescue has been identified in the SPCA 2017-2010 Strategic Vision as a Key Focus Area.

 SPCA is seeking an underwriter to support a comprehensive and innovative spay & neuter voucher initiative that addresses rural community needs and expands our rural outreach efforts.